junchen-deng/bioinformatics_workshop_2023/Workshop1.md

 # Workshop 1.
-(2nd March 2021).
+(Self-study at around 10th November 2023).
 Introduction to computational biology, command line, Linux.
+&nbsp;

+This first workshop largely covers the basics of how to work in the Unix environment that most of you should have learnt during the Amplicon Sequencing workshop.
+Also, the planned start date of the course, where we wanted to cover this, is actually a day off ...
+Hence, we will NOT systematically cover this portion during an organized session, but may recap the main points on 17th November.
+&nbsp;

 ### 1.1.
 The workshop
-   * Piotr - background, interests, and bioinformatics experience
-   * Workshop participants - background, interests, experience, expectations
-   * What the workshop is about
+   * What the workshop is about:
        - Unofficial, informal - but a bit of a pilot for a future more systematic Comp Biol training at INoŚ
        - Goal: teach you something useful.
-I assume you want to learn.
+We assume you want to learn.
-       - Contents and pace flexible, I'll adjust to your needs and interests.
+       - Contents and pace flexible, We'll adjust to your needs and interests.
        - You don't need to attend individual classes.
 Drop any time.
 No grades or evaluations.
-       - When teaching new stuff I assume you are comfortable with the previously taught stuff.
-Make sure you are!
+       - When teaching new stuff, we assume you are comfortable with the previously taught stuff.
+Make sure you are.
+There is no point in attending if you don't follow.
  &nbsp;

  ### 1.2.
 Bioinformatics and command line